inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 ## Introduction

-In a previous blog post, _[How to monitor multi-cloud Kubernetes with Prometheus and Grafana](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html)_, we demonstrated how we could use the inlets PRO [Helm charts](https://github.com/inlets/inlets-pro/tree/master/chart) to bring multiple Prometheus instances into a single remote Kubernetes cluster, giving us a single plane of glass for monitoring all of them.
-The Helm charts proved to be very useful for setting up both the server part as the client part of an inlets tunnel.
+In a previous blog post, _[How to monitor multi-cloud Kubernetes with Prometheus and Grafana](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html)_, we demonstrated how we could use the inlets PRO [Helm Charts](https://github.com/inlets/inlets-pro/tree/master/chart) to bring multiple Prometheus instances into a single remote Kubernetes cluster, giving us a single plane of glass for monitoring all of them.
+The Helm Charts proved to be very useful for setting up both the server part as the client part of an inlets tunnel.
 In the use case explained, we only tunnelled a couple of services, though.

 What if we want to bring a lot of services or applications into the cluster?
 For example, a large organisation that has one cluster per tenant instead of a shared cluster.
 Or a service provider offering a SaaS or IoT solution, where all the customers connect their devices to a central management pane with an inlets PRO tunnel.

-Are the Helm charts able to assist is us?
+Are the Helm Charts able to assist is us?
 What do you need to know to scale to hundreds and thousands of inlets tunnels?

 We'll first review how we set up inlets PRO servers in Pods to enable multi-cluster.
 Then we'll show you how you can add hundreds of tunnels through automation.
 To conclude, we'll introduce you to inlets-cloud, a self-hosted system for managing thousands of tunnels through REST or kubectl.